cdgiguere/COVID-19_Dashboard/README.md

 Welcome to our Massachusetts COVID-19 distress dashboard!

-Created by Armand Asnani, Collin Giguere, & Ankita Naik, with guidance from Joe Ungerleider & Jill Drury Appendix
+Created by Armand Asnani, Collin Giguere, & Ankita Naik, with guidance from Joe Ungerleider & Jill Drury

+Appendix

 Town/City-wide variables

-COVID-19 distress factors$^*$
+COVID-19 distress factors<sup>*</sup>

-COVID-19 distress factors are collected from weekly/daily updates to the Massachusetts Department of Public Health's COVID-19 database$^{[1]}$.
+COVID-19 distress factors are collected from weekly/daily updates to the Massachusetts Department of Public Health's COVID-19 database<sup>[1]</sup>.

     # Total cases: Total number of confirmed COVID-19 cases since Jan.
 1st 2020 in each town.
     % Infection rate: Percentage of residents who have had a confirmed COVID-19 case since Jan.
 1st 2020 in each town.